 Earlier interactions on this post were performed in Social Engagement.

-To see posts with engagement action history, look for posts that have a number appended to the action button.
+To see posts that have engagement action history, look for posts that have a number appended to the action button.

 To build custom Power BI reports about how efficiently your team engages on social media, see Get the Power BI content pack for Microsoft Social Engagement.